-Against this background, in the spring of 2021 the European Commission published the ``Proposal for a Regulation of the European Parliament and of the Council laying down harmonised rules on Artificial Intelligence''~\citep{EUproposal}, the very first worldwide legal framework for AI, which will likely be released in its final version in the coming months.\footnote{On December 9, 2023, the European Parliament and Council reached a provisional agreement on the Artificial Intelligence Act (AI Act).
-The agreed text will now have to be formally adopted by both Parliament and Council to become EU law.
-See \url{https://www.europarl.europa.eu/news/en/press-room/20231206IPR15699/artificial-intelligence-act-deal-on-comprehensive-rules-for-trustworthy-ai}.} Since then, several other countries started discussing and working on regulatory frameworks for AI systems: the \citetalias{USgov} in the U.S., the \citetalias{UKgov} in the U.K., to name a few.
-We refer once more to the 2023 Stanford AI Index report~\citep{HAIindex2023}, that records 37 bills related to AI passed into law throughout the world in 2022.
-Among these, it is worth mentioning the Spanish \citetalias{SPAINngov}, that contains specific provisions for AI algorithms involved in public administrations’ decision-making to take into account bias-minimisation criteria.
-In November 2023, the U.K. government hosted the first AI Safety Summit,\footnote{\href{https://www.aisafetysummit.gov.uk/}{www.aisafetysummit.gov.uk}.} gathering together international governments, leading AI companies, civil society groups and experts to consider the risks of AI.
-In that context, the establishment of a new AI Safety Institute was announced~\citep{AIsafetyInstitute}.
+Against this background, in the spring of 2021 the European Commission published the ``Proposal for a Regulation of the European Parliament and of the Council laying down harmonised rules on Artificial Intelligence''~\citep{EUproposal}, the very first legal framework for AI.
+The legislative process has recently concluded with the publication of the Artificial Intelligence Act in the Official Journal of the European Union~\citep{AIAct}.
+Since the European proposal, several other countries started discussing and working on regulatory frameworks for AI systems: the \citetalias{USgov} and the \citetalias{NationalAICommission} in the U.S., the \citetalias{UKgov} and the \citetalias{AISafetyInstitute} in the U.K., to name a few.
+The 2024 Stanford AI Index report~\citep{HAIindex2024} records 148 bills related to AI passed into law throughout the world in the period 2016-2023.

-As a result, public and private actors who do employ AI and ADM in their processes are being driven to attempt and satisfy this requirement for ethics and justice.
+As a result, public and private actors that employ AI and ADM in their processes are driven to attempt to satisfy this requirement for ethics and justice.
 Practitioners and researches have access to several ``fairness toolkits''~\citep[][etc.]{aif360-oct-2018, weerts2023fairlearn, wexler2020whatif}, with the aim of assessing and mitigating unjust disparities in algorithmic outcomes.
 Unfortunately, the level of maturity and consistency of such toolkits appears to be still very low, and their effectiveness in addressing the overall challenge of ``fairness'' is debated~\citep{lee2021thelandscape}.